 What sparked these thoughts was an announcer at the PGA Masters tournament, which includes only male players, saying something like this: “each of the players needs to use their abilities to …”

-NO. It should have been and should always be “each of the players needs to use his abilities …”
+NO. With only male players, it should have been and should always be “each of the players needs to use his abilities …”

-Rather than “each person should bring their …,” which might sound awkward, write or say “everyone should bring their … ” No one will notice, and it’ll be grammatically correct.
+Rather than “each person should bring their …,” which still might sound awkward, write or say “everyone should bring their … ” or “all of them should bring their …” or something like that.

 Does this all make sense?
 Does it help?
 Please let me know by commenting, and thanks!